 Advancing regenerative food systems at scale

 What is regenerative agriculture?

 Regenerative agriculture is an approach to farming that aims to improve soil health and soil fertility – as well as protecting water resources and biodiversity.
 Restoring soil health helps capture increased levels of carbon from the atmosphere in soils and plant biomass.
 Healthier soils are also more resilient to the impacts of climate change and can increase productivity of crops, helping improve farmers’ livelihoods and enhancing food security.

 Regenerative agriculture at Nestlé

-We know that regenerative agriculture plays a critical role in improving soil health, restoring water cycles and increasing biodiversity.
+We know that regenerative agriculture (pdf, 1MB) plays a critical role in improving soil health, restoring water cycles and increasing biodiversity.
 These outcomes form the foundation of sustainable food systems and contribute to achieving our ambitious climate targets.
 This is why Nestlé is investing CHF 1.2 billion by 2025 to spark regenerative agriculture across our supply chain.

 We are also encouraging industry alignment on common frameworks and metrics for regenerative agriculture.

 Regenerative food systems put people at the center, supporting solutions that are right for their regions and crops.
 This is why our 700+ sourcing specialists and more than 5500 support staff are assisting with the transition.
 The aim is to provide resilient and fair livelihoods and dignified work that enable people across the world to support themselves and their families.

 The path to achieving more regenerative agriculture systems is a long-term journey.
 This is why we continue to help farmers by offering investment, rewarding good practices and offering technical and scientific guidance.
 This, together with the respect and promotion of human rights, will contribute to a just transition to regenerative food systems.